| Title: | Score Matching Estimation by Automatic Differentiation |

 Weights for each observation.
 Useful for weighted estimation in |

-is fixed and not estimated.
+is fixed and not estimated. is fixed at zero.

 See (Section 6.2 and A.8 of Scealy and Wood 2023).